Bridging the Gap Between Avalanche Relaxation and Yielding Rheology: Results

-The exponent $\delta$ is computed from $d_f$ and $\tau$, whose values have been previously reported~\cite{D3SM01354E}.
-In Table~\ref{tab:compilation_exponents}, the exponent $z$, obtained from the collapse of $M_{\lambda}$ using both the Steepest Descent and Conjugate Gradient methods, is compared with the value predicted by the scaling relation (shown in parentheses).
+Table~\ref{tab:compilation_exponents} summarizes the full set of critical exponents, combining the results obtained here with $\delta$ from that work.
+In particular, the exponent $z$, extracted from the collapse of $M_{\lambda_F}$ using both the Steepest Descent and Conjugate Gradient methods, is compared with the value predicted by the scaling relation (shown in parentheses).
 This reveals a strong agreement between the collapsed exponent and the one predicted by the scaling relation for the passive system.
-However, no such agreement is observed for the active system, highlighting the need for further investigation to uncover their unique characteristics.
+Strikingly, no such agreement is observed for the active system, signaling a missing ingredient in the description of the yielding transition.